 10. Atlanta Thrashers Vs Washington Capitals 2010: Eric Boulton and John Erskine

-If you watch the clip above, you will see how much force each player is putting into their punch; more than the usual hockey fight.
+If you watch the clip above, you will see how much force each player is putting into their punch; more than in your typical hockey fight.
 Clearly, it took little to set Boulton off during this NHL game, which must mean he went on the ice looking for revenge.
 However, after the referees get the men apart, it’s most likely a draw; with both players getting as good as they gave.

 9. Washington Capitals Vs Philadelphia Flyers 2013: Tom Wilson and Wayne Simmonds